 Falcon announced on 27 November 2014 that well testing operations on the second well, Besa-D-1 were completed.
-The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő Formation, indicated that well production did not meet commercial rates and the well is also being plugged and abandoned.
+The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő Formation, indicated that well production did not meet commercial rates with the well also being plugged and abandoned.